Marwanrizik91/movie-library-app/README.md

     npm start  # or any other package manager you prefer
     ```

-    This will start the React development server on a specified port (usually 3001).
+    This will start the React development server on a specified port.
 Ensure this port is available.
 The application should now be accessible in your browser at `http://localhost:5173`.

-    Or you can change the port under vire.config.ts
+    Or you can change the port under vite.config.ts

     ```
     export default defineConfig({